 Projects

-In the following, I present the projects i am/was either leading or working/worked in as a member.
+In the following, I present the projects I was either leading or worked in as a member.
 During my life as a PhD, I have already gained experience in BMBF, 2020 Horizon, DFG projects, Industry collaborations, etc. In particular I have gained experience in requesting funding or helping to write proposals such as BMBF, DFG, ERC 2020 Horizon, and Industry Collaboration projects.

 Adversarial Design Framework for Self-Driving Networks (ADVISE)